monadclub/monad.club/README.md

 - [ ] Testing environment and strategy for each package
 - [ ] Prettier
 - [ ] Eslint - with shared config
+- [ ] Codegen TypeScript defs for GraphQL and Postgres

 #### Whenever possible before release